Third-Party and Vendor Risk for Canadian Wealth-Management Firms

 Book a no-obligation review

-These are the artifacts a firm produces during a CIRO examination or an institutional partner’s vendor review.
-Keeping them current turns a stressful scramble into a short retrieval.
+These are what a firm hands over during a CIRO examination or an institutional partner’s vendor review.
+Kept current, the request turns from a scramble into a retrieval.

 A small firm does not need an enterprise vendor-management platform.
 A maintained list of vendors, their data access, and their attestations, reviewed once or twice a year, covers most of the expectation.